 Animals of all types can gain safe entry through cracks or holes, openings in vents, and through an unprotected foundation drain.
 Our Customer Service Representative will look at electrical and pipe penetrations, the foundation and framing, construction gaps, holes in the exterior of your home, as well as, the integrity of your ventilation screening and crawl space door.
 If we find places that a animal could enter through, we will seal it with concrete or screen the area with wire mesh.

 If animals are burrowing into your crawl space, we are able to “trench and screen” around your home.
 This involves digging a trench around the exterior of your house and then running wire mesh from the bottom of your exterior wall to the bottom of the trench in an L shape.
 This helps to prevent rodents from digging under your home.
-Going on a population control program with a animal exclusion company, in conjunction with trenching and screening, is an effective way of preventing rodents from inhabiting your crawl space.
+Going on a population control program with a pest control company, in conjunction with trenching and screening, is an effective way of preventing rodents from inhabiting your crawl space.

 Similar to mice, bats have oily fur that allows them to squeeze through a crack or hole the size of a dime.
 Once you have bats in your attic, they will nest and stay in your attic all year round.
 When this happens, the urine and feces (guano) can begin to build up.
 This can be a serious health concern because bat feces can create odors and cause lung disease.
 Bats are a species protected under federal and state law, and removal requires a specific animal exclusion license.